ajhenley/gitbook/lineitem_invoice_assignment.md

 <!--djw:done
-djw: 03.12.16 added text to clarify assignment
+djw: 03.12.16 added text to clarify assignment.
+I probably made it more complex at the same time.
 -->
 ###Line item invoice assignment
 Create an application that allows users to create an invoice.